 These translations are included in the StatPlanet Data Editor.
 Please see the User Guide for information on switching language and modifying or adding a translation.

-Yes, StatPlanet Plus supports non-Latin international character sets.
-Please note that right-to-left fonts (e.g. Arabic and Hebrew) are not yet supported.
+Yes, the licensed versions of all StatSilk products supports non-Latin international character sets.
+Please note that right-to-left fonts (e.g. Arabic and Hebrew) are only supported by StatPlanet Cloud.

 1. Remove the files "data.csv" and "settings.csv" in the main directory and also in the directory 'web'.